Call Us

 Brain

-Interferes with a number of neurotransmitters lowering our brain activity and energy levels.
+Interferes with a number of neurotransmitters, lowering our brain activity and energy levels.
 Alcohol-related brain damage can affect memory and learning.

-Wernicke-Korsakoff Syndrome is a brain disorder that can be caused by alcohol.
-This particular disorder affects the shape and structure of the brain, which can result in mental confusion, eye-related nerve paralysis and muscle coordination issues, and progress to short-term memory problems.
+Wernicke-Korsakoff syndrome is a brain disorder that can be caused by alcohol.
+This particular disorder affects the shape and structure of the brain, which can result in mental confusion, eye-related nerve paralysis and muscle co-ordination issues, and progress to short-term memory problems.

 Mental health